CsyeTest/webapp/DeployementSteps.md

 ### 6. Transfer Your Web App to the Droplet

-	- Use `scp` to transfer your application files to the droplet.
-This command remains the same across distributions:
+- Use `scp` to transfer your application files to the droplet

 	```
 	scp -r webapp-main.zip root@your_droplet_ip:/home
 	```
 - Unzip it

 	```
 	sudo dnf install zip